aayush2622/Dartotsu/README.md

 </p>

 ## ⚠️ Disclaimer
 - **Purpose**: Dartotsu is a hybrid tracking and management tool for anime, manga, manhwa, and other media supported by AniList and MyAnimeList.
-This application is designed for educational use and legal streaming service integration.
+This application is designed for educational use only.
 - **Content Policy**: Dartotsu does not provide, maintain, or host streaming extensions or copyrighted content.
 - **Responsibility**: Users are responsible for their actions.
 The developer disclaims all liability for misuse, including legal issues with third-party content or external sources.
 Any legal action should be taken against the providers of extensions, not Dartotsu.